gguuss/DietyOS/README.md

 * Disney / Marvel content and movies

 # Useful tools and adages for maintaining and fostering relationships and happiness:
-* Therapy / both individual and couples therapy
+* Apologizing and acknowledging when you are wrong, saying “you are right” is very powerful
+* Ascertain what people want and give them what they want instead of what you think they want
+  * People like when other people give them what they want / need
+* Avoiding yelling or other forms of violent coercion that can cause your partner to “shut down”
+* Comparison is the thief of joy.
+* Creating protocols such as “let’s disconnect” when you need to have time and space to yourself
 * Creating lists / sharing and collaborating on group activities
-* Setting and maintaining boundaries where and when appropriate
-* “Safe spaces” allowing for communication without judgement (read non-violent communication)
-* Avoiding yelling or other forms of violent coercion that can cause your partner to “shut down”
 * Finding ways to collaborate and evaluate during conflict instead of fighting
-* Letting things go – sometimes it feels better to just forget and forgive than to seek justice
-* Apologizing and acknowledging when you are wrong, saying “you are right” is very powerful
-* Creating protocols such as “let’s disconnect” when you need to have time and space to yourself
-* Understand whether your partner likes to be surprised or not and do what they like
-* Try as best you can to learn people's names: repeat their name back to them when they tell you it and use their name when talking to them
-* Ascertain what people want and give them what they want instead of what you think they want
 * Golden rules
   * Do unto others as you would want done to you.
   * If everybody did this would it be sustainable?
   * Be neither a borrower nor a lender.
-* Comparison is the thief of joy.
+* Letting things go – sometimes it feels better to just forget and forgive than to seek justice
+* “Safe spaces” allowing for communication without judgement (read non-violent communication)
+* Setting and maintaining boundaries where and when appropriate
+* Screaming at trees - it's useful sometimes to go outside and yell at trees if you are feeling rage in order to avoid directing your rage at people
+* Therapy / both individual and couples therapy
+* Try as best you can to learn people's names: repeat their name back to them when they tell you it and use their name when talking to them
+* Understand whether your partner likes to be surprised or not and do what they like

 # Powerful affirmations
 * You are enough